unlistedphenomena/nexuswizz/src/content/community/language-resources/index.md

 Know of an educational resource in your language?
 [Open an issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose) to add it to the list!

-## nexus.org resources {#ethereum-org}
+## xircanet resources {#ethereum-org}

-nexus.org is natively translated into over 40 languages which you can find on our [languages page](/languages).
+xircanet is natively translated into over 40 languages which you can find on our [languages page](/languages).

-If you are bilingual and want to help us reach more people, you can also get involved with the [nexus.org Translation Program](/contributing/translation-program/#translation-program) and help us translate the website.
+If you are bilingual and want to help us reach more people, you can also get involved with the [xircanet Translation Program](/contributing/translation-program/#translation-program) and help us translate the website.

 ## Community resources {#community}